 For Quality Design of Experiments (DoE)

-To perform quality DoE studies, manual synthesis equipment, including round bottom flasks, have potential limitations:
+In the set-up of quality DoE studies, manual synthesis equipment, including round bottom flasks, may have potential limitations:

 Experiment repeatabilty is compromised